Inventium/rubymacros.com/source/content/_introduction.html.md

 ### Who this web page is for

-The authors of this web page come from primarily a C/TeX background, with a small amount of Lisp/Scheme and Ruby.
+The authors (Dave and Caleb) of _Ruby Macros for You_ know macros from a C/TeX background, with a small amount of Lisp/Scheme and Ruby.
 Macros in those environments have specific connotations which overlap Ruby's notion of macros, but are not